Mitigating the barren plateau problem in linear optics: Introduction

 A barrier to the success of these algorithms is the barren plateau problem~\cite{mcclean2018barren,larocca2024review,TILLY20221} which states that the gradient of the cost function becomes exponentially small as the problem size scales up, reducing the chance of finding the minimum.
 This reduces the practical utility of these algorithms for solving large real-world problems.
 Various tricks to mitigate the barren plateau problem exist including a careful choice of ansatz~\cite{Holmes_2022,grimsley2023adaptive,Wada_2024,PRXQuantum.2.020310}, reducing the expressibility of the circuit and shallow circuits~\cite{Holmes_2022,cerezo2021cost,PhysRevLett.132.150603,leone2022practical}, initial parameter optimisation~\cite{sauvage2021flip,9951195}, modifying the cost function~\cite{Wu2021MitigatingNG,PhysRevResearch.3.033090}, identifying symmetries in the problem~\cite{Lyu2023symmetryenhanced,PhysRevLett.125.260505,PhysRevA.79.042335,PhysRevA.101.052340,PhysRevA.98.022322}, or by off-loading work to the classical optimiser~\cite{lerch2024efficientquantumenhancedclassicalsimulation,10636813}.
 However, these heavily rely upon classical pre-processing instead of anything inherently quantum, further increasing the reliance on classical methods and relegating the role of the quantum computer.

-Here we focus variational quantum algorithms implemented with discrete variable boson sampling~\cite{bradler2021certain} and demonstrate how to exploit quantum effects to improve their performance without reliance on any additional classical pre-processing in an application-agnostic manner.
-These algorithms work by sampling bit strings from the output of a linear optical interferometer and optimising over the parametrised phase shifters.
-We build upon this by replacing each parametrised phase shifter with a non-linear phase shifter that has two distinct eigenvalues, similar to Pauli-generated unitaries in qubit-based systems, resulting in a simpler cost landscape with less local minima and barren plateaus irrespective of the problem we are solving.
-Moreover, this allows one to circumvent gradient descent entirely by using the gradient-free Rotosolve algorithm~\cite{rotosolve1,rotosolve2,rotosolve3,rotosolve4,rotosolve5} to gain a considerable improvement.
+Here we focus on variational quantum algorithms implemented with discrete variable linear optics and demonstrate how to exploit quantum effects to improve their performance without reliance on any additional classical pre-processing in an application-agnostic manner.
+These algorithms work by sampling bit strings from the output of a linear optical interferometer and optimising over the parametrised phase shifters~\cite{bradler2021certain}.
+We investigate both numerically and analytically the regimes for which we expect to see barren plateaus in linear optics and find that it depends not only on the size of the system but the statistics.

+We then build upon this algorithm by replacing each parametrised phase shifter with a non-linear phase shifter that has two distinct eigenvalues, similar to Pauli-generated unitaries in qubit-based systems or parity operators, resulting in a simpler cost landscape with fewer local minima and barren plateaus irrespective of the problem we are solving.
+Moreover, this allows one to circumvent gradient descent entirely by using the gradient-free Rotosolve algorithm~\cite{rotosolve1,rotosolve2,rotosolve3,rotosolve4,rotosolve5} to gain a considerable improvement over the best known gradient-based algorithm for discrete photonics.

 We provide three ways to realise this non-linear phase shifter.
-First by direct implementation using non-linear optical components, second by measurement-induced non-linearities with linear optics, and third by performing fermion sampling with an entangled resource state.
+First by direct implementation using non-linear optical components, second by measurement-induced non-linearities with linear optics; and third by performing fermion sampling with an entangled resource state.
 The second and third ways require single photon sources, linear optics and single photon detectors, which is widely available technology today.
-As these three methods result in cost landscapes of the same form, for numerical convenience we focus on the performance of the fermionic resource state, thereby comparing the performance of fermion sampling to boson sampling for solving quantum variational problems.
+As these three methods result in cost landscapes of the same form, for numerical convenience we focus on the performance of the fermionic resource state, thereby comparing the performance of fermionic linear optics to bosonic linear optics for solving quantum variational problems.